Jessie Wolf, L.I.C.S.W.

 3. Watch for symptoms.

-While there is no one way to prevent mental illness, pay attention to emotions, thoughts and behaviors, and be open to seeing a health professional.
-Sometimes symptoms, such as depression and anxiety, may manifest themselves in physical symptoms, such as headaches, muscle tension, or the inability to sleep or eat.
+While mental illness can't be prevented in one way, helpful first steps are to be aware, and pay attention to emotions, thoughts and behaviors.
+Sometimes symptoms like depression and anxiety may manifest themselves in physical symptoms, such as headaches, muscle tension, or changes in sleeping or eating habits.
+This could be too much or too little sleeping or eating.
 Other symptoms can be withdrawal from friends and activities, significant tiredness or low energy, irritability, extreme mood changes of highs and lows, or excessive fears or worries.

 4. Seek professional help.